mendersoftware/mender-docs/04.System-updates-Debian-family/01.Overview/docs.md

 ## General requirements

-Below is a number of requirements that must be met in order to use Mender.
+Below are a number of requirements that must be met in order to use Mender.

 ### Device capacity
 The client binaries are about 7 MB in size, or about 4 MB when debug symbols are